kshitijgupta1603/Cryptocurrency-Price-Tracker/README.md

 Crypt-On is a feature-rich, responsive cryptocurrency analytics platform built using React.js.
 It allows users to track prices, compare coins, analyze market trends, and manage a personal watchlist—all with a polished UI and smooth animations.

  - 🔗 Live Demo: https://crypt-on.netlify.app/
- - 🛠 Built with: React.js, Material UI, Chart.js, Axios, Framer Motion
+ - 🛠 Built with: React.js, Material UI, Chart.js, Axios, Framer Motio

 ---